 Will I have to sign any other forms?

-If you claim Free early education and childcare for 2, 3 and 4 year olds your childcare provider will ask you to complete a Registration form the first term they claim the funding on your behalf.
+If you claim Funded early education and childcare for 2, 3 and 4 year olds your childcare provider will ask you to complete a Registration form the first term they claim the funding on your behalf.

-They will also ask you to complete a Declaration of attendance form at the beginning of every new funded period to record how many free hours they will be claiming for your child.
+They will also ask you to complete a Declaration of attendance form at the beginning of every new funded period to record how many funded hours they will be claiming for your child.

 You should read the Parent or legal guardian declaration on these forms carefully before signing as they form part of your legal contract with the childcare provider.

 You may also be asked to provide some information to see if your family meet the criteria for the Early Years Pupil Premium (EYPP) or Disability Access Fund.
-This scheme provides additional government funding for childcare providers to improve the education they provide for eligible 3 and 4 year olds receiving free early education.
+This scheme provides additional government funding for childcare providers to improve the education they provide for eligible 3 and 4 year olds receiving funded early education.

 What to do if you are unhappy with the childcare your child is receiving